 A number of entertainment options are available.
 The South Texas State Fair in the spring is very popular.
 Ford Park (409/951-5400) includes an arena, exhibit hall, fairground, RV park, softball complex and amphitheater.
 The Julie Rogers Theatre (409/838-3435 or 800/782-3081) hosts the Symphony of Southeast Texas, Beaumont Civic Opera, Beaumont Civic Ballet and Beaumont Ballet Theatre.

-The St. Anthony Cathedral is modeled after St. Paul's Basilica in Rome.
-700 Jefferson Drive.
-For appointment: 409/833-6433.
+The St. Anthony Cathedral at 700 Jefferson Drive is modeled after St. Paul's Basilica in Rome.
+For an appointment call 409/833-6433.

 You are now leaving TravelTex.com.
 You are on your way to an external website.